The SoLuna Calendar is being updated to match a SoLux Clock system that is a part of the overarching SoLunAstraLux system of measurement & recording

 Instead of 7 days of a Week that don't coincide with the date of a month or Julian date of a year, the Days of a Dureen/Sectoon always land on the same number day of either, making for easier determining of 'when' someone is talking about.

 Names were created based on English words for planets, continents, oceans, atmosphere levels, and numbers for inclusive, secular, and mnemonic reasonings.
 The seasons are the first 5 planets in order with their letters rearranged and the 3 Sectoons are the following 3 planets with their letters rearranged.
-Each Dureen starts with a different letter of the alphabet, ends with the same vowel as all other Dureens in the same Season, and most sound out close to the number of the Dureen.
-Days of the Dureen were named after continents, oceans, and atmosphere levels.
+Dureen are in alphabetical order and use the letter on the opposite side of the alphabet from the middle and the same vowel and vowel sound is used in each Zeezon with the vowels used being alphabetical as well.
+For example the first 5 Dureens have an 'A' in them for the vowel and the first uses 'A' and 'Z', the second uses 'B' and 'Y', the third uses 'C' and 'X', etc. Days of the Dureen were named after continents in the first Sectoon, oceans in the second Sectoon, and atmosphere levels in the third Sectoon.

 The start of the year is related to an observable occurrence, versus using the same day the new moon occurred after the hibernal solstice in 46AD/CE which the Gregorian calendar borrowed from the Julian almost 1500 years later.